-- 1Molecular & Clinical Pharmacology, ICBM, Faculty of Medicine, Universidad de Chile, Chile
+- 1Molecular and Clinical Pharmacology, Faculty of Medicine, Instituto de Ciencias Biomédicas (ICBM), University of Chile, Santiago, Chile

-- 2Departamento de Ciencias Biológicas y Químicas, Facultad de Ciencia, Universidad San Sebastián, Chile
+- 2Departamento de Ciencias Biológicas y Químicas, Facultad de Ciencia, Universidad San Sebastián, Puerto Montt, Chile

 In Parkinson's disease, mitochondrial complex I activity is diminished, and mitochondrial deoxyribonucleic acid (DNA) mutations accumulate (Zhang, 2013).
 The first evidence that mitochondrial dysfunction was involved in the pathogenesis of Parkinson's disease came from parkinsonism induced by the accidental exposure of drug users to 1-methyl-4-phenyl-1,2,3,4-tetrahydropyridine (MPTP), an inhibitor of the mitochondrial complex I of the electron transport chain (Langton et al., 1983; Esteves et al., 2011).
-Parker and colleagues (1989) found a significant reduction in the activity of complex I in platelet mitochondria purified from patients with idiopathic Parkinson's disease (Esteves et al., 2011).
+Parker et al. (1989) found a significant reduction in the activity of complex I in platelet mitochondria purified from patients with idiopathic Parkinson's disease (Esteves et al., 2011).
 Further evidence for mitochondrial dysfunction in Parkinson's disease arose from studies developed in the substantia nigra of postmortem brains of patients with the disease, which showed deficiency of complex-I activity (Shapira et al., 1990; Esteves et al., 2011).
-Genes associated with familial form of the disease has been reported such as pink1, parkin, DJ-1 and CHCHD2 (Meng et al., 2017; Kazlauskaite & Muqit, 2015).
+Genes associated with familial form of the disease has been reported such as pink1, parkin, DJ-1, and CHCHD2 (Kazlauskaite and Muqit, 2015; Meng et al., 2017).

-The degradation of mitochondria damaged by the autophagic pathway is known as mitophagy and constitutes one of the main mechanisms of cellular homeostasis (Zhang, 2013; Brady & Brady, 2016).
-Mitochondrial damage causes a decrease in mitochondrial membrane potential or an increase in mitochondrial fission, and both situations activate mitophagy (Brady & Brady, 2016).
+The degradation of mitochondria damaged by the autophagic pathway is known as mitophagy and constitutes one of the main mechanisms of cellular homeostasis (Zhang, 2013; Brady and Brady, 2016).
+Mitochondrial damage causes a decrease in mitochondrial membrane potential or an increase in mitochondrial fission, and both situations activate mitophagy (Brady and Brady, 2016).
 There are multiple mechanisms by which mitochondria are targeted for degradation in autophagosomes, but the best understood are the pathways of mitophagy induced by PINK/Parkin and BNIP3 (BCL2/adenovirus E1B 19 kDa protein-interacting protein 3), and NIX-dependent mitophagy (Nix: also known as BNIP3L, a BH3-only protein of the BCL-2 pro-apoptotic family).
-The mitochondrial protein PINK1 (phosphatase and tensin homolog (PTEN)-induced putative kinase 1), a serine-threonine kinase, is unstable due to presenilin-associated rhomboid-like protease activities (PARL).
+The mitochondrial protein PINK1 [phosphatase and tensin homolog (PTEN)-induced putative kinase 1], a serine-threonine kinase, is unstable due to presenilin-associated rhomboid-like protease activities (PARL).
 The decrease in mitochondrial membrane potential inhibits PINK1 degradation by PARL.
-In response to mitochondrial depolarization, PINK stabilizes and accumulates in the outer mitochondrial membrane (OMM), where it phosphorylates ubiquitin in mitochondrial proteins to recruit autophagic cargo adapters, such as OPTN (Optineurin) and NDP52 (Nuclear dot protein 52 kDa), which directly bind to light chain 3 (LC3) in the autophagosome leading to degradation of mitochondria within autophagolysosomes (Springer & Macleod, 2016).
-PINK1 also recruits the E3 ubiquitin ligase Parkin and ubiquitin-specific substrates in the OMM, including VDAC (voltage-dependent anion-selective channel), Miro, and Mitofusin-2 to amplify the signal initiated by PINK (Springer & Macleod, 2016).
-Mutations in PARK2 (Parkin) and PARK6 (PINK1) have been independently linked to familial cases of Parkinson's disease, associating defects in mitophagy with the degeneration of dopaminergic neurons, a major feature of Parkinson's disease (Pikrell & Youl, 2015; Springer & Macleod, 2016).
+In response to mitochondrial depolarization, PINK stabilizes, and accumulates in the outer mitochondrial membrane (OMM), where it phosphorylates ubiquitin in mitochondrial proteins to recruit autophagic cargo adapters, such as OPTN (Optineurin) and NDP52 (Nuclear dot protein 52 kDa), which directly bind to light chain 3 (LC3) in the autophagosome leading to degradation of mitochondria within autophagolysosomes (Springer and Macleod, 2016).
+PINK1 also recruits the E3 ubiquitin ligase Parkin and ubiquitin-specific substrates in the OMM, including VDAC (voltage-dependent anion-selective channel), Miro, and Mitofusin-2 to amplify the signal initiated by PINK (Springer and Macleod, 2016).
+Mutations in PARK2 (Parkin) and PARK6 (PINK1) have been independently linked to familial cases of Parkinson's disease, associating defects in mitophagy with the degeneration of dopaminergic neurons, a major feature of Parkinson's disease (Pikrell and Youle, 2015; Springer and Macleod, 2016).

 The clearance of mitochondria damaged by mitophagy prevents the accumulation of dysfunctional mitochondria and can also induce mitochondrial biogenesis, increasing cell survival.
 On the contrary, the decrease in mitophagy occurring during aging, for example, prevents both the removal of damaged mitochondria and alters mitochondrial biogenesis, which causes the progressive accumulation of dysfunctional mitochondria (Zhang, 2013; Palikaras et al., 2015).

 The dysfunction of the autophagic/lysosomal pathway is associated with mitochondrial dysfunction, which may be due to the decrease in the autophagic degradation of the dysfunctional mitochondria.
 For example, Wu et al. (2009) reported that deletion of an ATG7 autophagic protein in mice causes mitochondrial dysfunction, characterized by decreased mitochondrial oxygen uptake rate and increased levels of reactive oxygen species in muscle fibers and pancreatic beta cells.
-On the other hand, lysosomal storage disorders are associated with mitochondrial dysfunctions, which include changes in mitochondrial morphology, decreased mitochondrial membrane potential, decreased ATP production, and increased generation of reactive oxygen species (De la Mata et al., 2016; Plotegher & Duchen, 2017).
+On the other hand, lysosomal storage disorders are associated with mitochondrial dysfunctions, which include changes in mitochondrial morphology, decreased mitochondrial membrane potential, decreased ATP production, and increased generation of reactive oxygen species (De la Mata et al., 2016; Plotegher and Dushen, 2017).
 The loss of lysosomal glucocerebrosidase enzyme activity causes lysosomal dysfunction (Bae et al., 2015).
-In turn, glucocerebrosidase deficiency is associated with mitochondrial dysfunction (Gregg & Shapira, 2016).
-Mitochondrial dysfunction may also induce lysosomal dysfunction, resulting in a vicious circle (Plotegher & Duchen, 2017).
+In turn, glucocerebrosidase deficiency is associated with mitochondrial dysfunction (Gregg and Schapira, 2016).
+Mitochondrial dysfunction may also induce lysosomal dysfunction, resulting in a vicious circle (Plotegher and Dushen, 2017).
 In the context of Parkinson's disease, mitochondrial dysfunction and lysosomal dysfunction may be connected by the oxidation of dopamine.
 In fact, it has recently been reported that dopamine oxidation mediates mitochondrial and lysosomal dysfunction in both sporadic and familial Parkinson's disease (Burbulla et al., 2017).